-In addition, proposals from theory groups will also be rated on the synergy of the group and the management of the group.
+In addition, applications from large theory groups will also be rated on the synergy of the group.
 With respect to synergy, the criteria are:

 - 1) Clear evidence of collaborative work. - 2) The extent to which the group addresses difficult problems requiring a team effort.
-With respect to management the criteria are: - 1) Clear evidence of scientific leadership. - 2) The extent to which the management evaluates the relevance and scientific impact of the groups work.

-The Office of Fusion Energy Sciences shall also consider, as part of the evaluation, other available advice or information as well as program policy factors, such as ensuring an appropriate balance among the program areas and within the program areas, ensuring support for major computational efforts, ensuring support for experiments, and quality of previous performance.
+The Office of Fusion Energy Sciences shall also consider, as part of the evaluation, other available advice or information as well as program policy factors, such as ensuring an appropriate balance among the program areas and within the program areas, ensuring support for major computational efforts, ensuring support for experiments and quality of previous

-Selection of applications/proposals for award will be based upon the findings of the evaluations, the importance and relevance of the proposed research to the Office of Fusion Energy Sciences' mission, and funding availability.
+Selection of applications for award will be based upon the findings of the evaluations, the importance and relevance of the proposed research to the Office of Fusion Energy Sciences' mission, and funding availability.
+Funding under this Notice is limited to supporting research activities based in the U.S., though subcontracts with limited funding for collaborators outside the U.S. may be allowed with appropriate justifications.